-Graham Norton's brand new competition series, The Neighbourhood, returned on ITV tonight (25 April), welcoming viewers inside KeepYourEnemies Close.
+Graham Norton's brand new competition series, The Neighbourhood, returned on ITV tonight (26 April), welcoming viewers back inside KeepYourEnemies Close.

 Ad

-But after meeting one another and taking part in a buzzy challenge, it was time for the first removal of the series.
+But after a day of forming alliances and baking competitions, it was time for the second removal of the series.

 In the removal, each house will decide amongst themselves who they want to remove, before one representative was sent out in the square to declare who they have chosen.

-Tonight, the Scouse Haus were immune from the first removal, meaning any of the five houses could have been eliminated - but who?
+Tonight, the Campbell Grahamas were immune from the first removal, meaning any of the five houses could have been eliminated - but who?
 Read on to find out who was removed from The Neighbourhood.

 Who left The Neighbourhood?